Swati81/Exploratory-Data-Analysis/README.md

-# fantabulas
-student of cse
-I like python
+# EDA for Data Science